 True story: A father of a cognitively-challenged boy took him to a college for a skills and aptitudes test and a follow-up counselling session.
 90 minutes was allotted for the procedure.
 But mature son is embarrassed to have been brought there by dad and he would prefer not to be seen with dad.
 Dad shows him to the office inside a labyrinthine building and shows son where to find him afterwards.

 Ninety minutes pass and no son shows.
 It is cold and windy outside and the boy lives across town.
 The boy has no money for a bus, but he is used to walking long distances.
 The boy also often forgets how he got anyplace.
-He might have finished his appointment long ago then started walking for home, underdressed for the conditions.
+He might have finished his appointment long ago then started walking for home, under-dressed for the frigid weather conditions.
 His well-being is clearly at risk.
 But maybe he’s still in the office.
+Dad doesn’t know.

 Dad goes to the office, identifies himself to the receptionist and explains the pressing circumstance to her.
 Then he says, “All I need to know is has my son finished his appointment and left or is he still in that office with the closed door?”